 PhD Programme Director Dr Ana Ines Langer

 Welcome to the PhD programme in Politics & International Relations (IR) at the University of Glasgow.
-In this page you will find information about current PhD students and information for prospective research students.
+On this page you will find information about current PhD students and information for prospective research students.

 Current PhD Students

-Most research in Politics is grouped within one of three research clusters: Comparative Politics, International Relations and Political Theory.
-PhD students are actively encouraged to affiliate themselves with at least one research cluster.
+PhD students are actively encouraged to affiliate themselves with at least one of our research clusters (Area Studies, Comparative Politics, International Relations).
 There are also numerous research centres in whose activities PhD students can participate.

 Information for prospective PhD students